-Deliverable Description Frequency Report Method Date Due Invoice/ Detail, for each line item in the Monthly SAMIS The 10 th of the Expense approved budget, the (document following month.
-Report expenditures against that budget. repository) Clients Detailed reporting of the number Monthly SAMIS The 10 th of the Served of students served, broken out by (document following month. demographic information. repository) Activities Narrative description of services Monthly SAMIS The 10th of the provided during the camp, (document following month. including response times and repository) outreach methods.
-End of Summary of the camp's Once SAMIS One week after the Program services/analysis of outcomes, (document conclusion of the Report issues that occurred, solutions to repository) bootcamp. the issues, and general lessons learned.
+Deliverable Description Frequency Report Method Date Due Invoice/ Detail, for each line item in the Monthly SAMIS The 10 th of the Expense approved budget, the expenditures (document following month.
+Report against that budget. repository) Clients Detailed reporting of the number of Monthly SAMIS The 10 th of the Served students served, broken out by (document following month. demographic information. repository) Activities Narrative description of services Monthly SAMIS The 10 th of the provided during the camp, including (document following month. response times and outreach methods. repository) Summary of cumulative activities related to increase and achievement of KHA PT T Essential Services Goals and Continuum of Services Goals.
+End of Summary of the camp's Once SAMIS One week after the Program services/analysis of outcomes, issues (document conclusion of the Report that occurred, solutions to the issues, repository) bootcamp. and general lessons learned.
+Summary of cumulative activities